livramatheus/astronaut-svg-animation/README.md

 <h2 id="front-end">Front-end</h2>

-<p>The front-end was built with HTML and CSS only, you can check below how the project look like:</p>
+<p>The front-end was built with HTML and CSS only, you can check below how the project looks like:</p>
 <h3 id="layout">📐 Layout</h3>

 <div style="display: flex">